erdnaxeli/clip/docs/user guide/arguments/nilable.md

   NAME  [default: Barbara]
 ```

-If you don't want any message, you can declare the attribute's type nillable and set a default value `nil`:
+If you don't want any message, you can declare the attribute's type nilable and set a default value `nil`:

 ```Crystal hl_lines="9 10"
 require "clip"